SumithaDevHub/smoothie/README.md

 ## Installation

-To get started with the Smoothie Recipe App, follow these steps:
+To get started with the Smoothie Recipe App locally, follow these steps:

 1. **Clone the repository:**